Rigel772/docmost-clipper/README.md

 2. Enter your **Docmost URL** (e.g., `https://docmost.mydomain.com`).
 3. Enter your **Email** and **Password**.
 4. Click **Connect**.
+    *   *Note: The extension uses your browser's session.
+If you are already logged into Docmost in another tab, it may auto-detect your session.*

 ### 2. Clip Content
 1. Navigate to the web page you want to save.